µm: Symbol for the micrometer, also called a micron. One micrometer (micron) is one millionth of a meter or 1 x 10-6 meters in scientific notation.

 Coccus: One of the common shapes of bacterial cells.
 Cocci (plural) are spherical.

-Colony: An aggregate of bacterial cells which are all descendents of a single parent cell which underwent division.
+Colony: An aggregate of bacterial cells which are all descendants of a single parent cell which underwent division.

 Conjugation: the temporary joining of two bacterial cells and the movement of genetic material from one to the other.